By: Jessina Thomas, MD & Christine Waasdorp Hurtado, MD, FAAP

 Steroids: These medications help control inflammation.
 Fluticasone and budesonide are commonly used.
 These medications are swallowed allowing the steroids to reduce the swelling.

-What are possible complications of eosinophilic esophagitis?
+What are possible complications of EoE?

 EoE treatment can control symptoms and help prevent complications.
 Uncontrolled swelling for extended periods of time can cause the esophagus to narrow.
 When this happens, food can get stuck in the esophagus.
-When a food blockage occurs, an upper endoscopy may be needed.
-The procedure can stretch or dilate the esophagus.
-This typically resolves the problem.

 Young children with EoE may develop more severe and prolonged feeding problems.
 These children might need a special liquid nutrition formula or